mincong-h/mincong-h.github.io/_posts/2017-02-16-convert-date-to-string-in-java.md

 ---

-In Java, converting date objects to string is difficult, because the built-in API is hard to understand and hard to use.
-However, as a developer, we cannot escape this problem: manipulating date objects is so important and it's actually part of our daily work.
-So let's take a look, to see how to convert different dates to string correctly.
+In Java, converting date objects to string is difficult, because the built-in APIs are similar and confusing.
+However, as a developer, we cannot avoid this topic — manipulating date objects is essential in our daily mission.
+Let's see how to convert different dates to string correctly.

 <!--more-->

-In the following paragraphs, I'll use the [ISO 8601][8601], an international standard covering the exchange of date and time-related data, for the string format.
+In the following paragraphs, I'll use [ISO 8601][8601], an international standard covering the exchange of date and time-related data, as the string format.
 Date and time expressed according to ISO 8601 is:

     2017-02-16T20:22:28+00:00